tstone/sitemap-checker/README.md

 ### Rules ###

 Each url and image is checked.
-A resource is considered "passing" if it returns an HTTP status code under 400 (ie. varous types of redirects are counted as success).
+A resource is considered "passing" if it returns an HTTP status code under 400 (ie. various types of 300-level redirects are counted as success).

 ### Usage ###